Grisshink/scrap/README.md

 ./scrap.exe
 ```

+NOTE: When running `make clean` MSYS2 will occasionally drop you into command prompt.
+To fix this, just type `exit` in the cmd and the cleanup process will proceed

 #### MacOS build

 ⚠️ WARNING ⚠️ MacOS build is not being tested right now, so it may not work properly or not at all, you have been warned!